 - Compelling, constructive, hectic, relaxed gameplay.
 If that makes sense.

-- Three game modes: Commuter for quick scored games, Scenic for stress-free sandbox play, and Rush Hour for the ultimate challenge.
+- Three game modes: Classic for quick scored games, Endless mode for stress-free sandbox play, and Extreme for the ultimate challenge.

 - Ten real-world cities to design subways for, including London, New York City, and Paris.
 Each has a unique colour theme, set of obstacles, and pace.

 - Random city growth, so each game plays out differently.
 A strategy that proved successful last game may not help you in the next.